mgreenig/COVIDENCE-survey/README.md

 - Proton pump inhibitors
 - Corticosteroids

-The script first imports the AnswerMapper class from [`Map_survey_answers.py`](Map_answer.py), and initialises with the pickled drug dictionary and the path to the raw survey answers (file not included):
+The script first imports the AnswerMapper class from [`Map_survey_answers.py`](Map_answer.py), and initialises with the pickled drug dictionary and a filepath to the raw survey answers (given as a command line argument):

 ``` python
 # import class for mapping survey answers